LetitiaK/Amazon-Web-Services/README.md

 33. Save the private key on computer and save as `grader-key.pem`
 34. Use PuTTYgen to generate the private key
 ---
-35. `sudo apt-get install libapache2-mod-wsgi`
+35. `sudo apt-get install libapache2-mod-wsgi python-dev`
 36. `sudo apt-get install postgresql`
 37. `sudo apt-get install git`
 ---